Super-Protocol/docs/docs/ai-marketplace/upload-content/index.md

 - Does not require additional setup
 - Creates a storage order that requires paying test TEE tokens to keep the uploaded files available (not implemented yet in this version of the Marketplace)
-- Relies on Super Protocol as the storage provider.
+- Uses Super Protocol's Storj account and thus relies on Super Protocol as the storage provider.

 Both methods involve encryption of the uploaded files.
 No unauthorized parties, including the Super Protocol and Storj teams, can access the file contents, regardless of the method.